 The default metadata style supports providing the information used by the ArcGIS platform.
 Other metadata styles are associated with metadata standards and allow you to view and edit full metadata.
 Each metadata style has different rules about what information must be provided to assist you in creating metadata that complies with the associated standard.
 Choose the appropriate metadata style to satisfy your organization's requirements.

 - If a project is open, click the Project tab and click Options.

-- Start ArcGIS Pro, click About ArcGIS Pro at the bottom of the start page, and click Options.
+- Start ArcGIS Pro, click Settings at the bottom of the start page, and click Options.

 The Options dialog box appears.

 - Click the Metadata tab on the Options dialog box.

 - Click the Metadata style drop-down arrow and click the style of metadata you want to use.

 The Metadata style drop-down list is unavailable if you're editing metadata for an item.
 Close all metadata views and change your Metadata style.

 - Click OK.